U.S. universities are graduating more engineers, but the percentage of women remains low

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Women Still Minority Of Engineering Graduates".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Women Still Minority Of Engineering Graduates".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.